yazi-rs/yazi-rs.github.io/docs/plugins/types.md

 ### `is_search`

-Whether the file represented by the url is from a search result.
+Whether the file represented by the URL is from a search result.

 |      |           |
 | ---- | --------- |